-The term "liver function tests" is misleading as most of these tests detect inflammation or liver damage, they do not actually explore the metabolic or secretory functions of liver bile (Liver: Functions of the liver).
-Such inflammation or lesions may be present even before the liver functions are affected.
-Liver function tests are blood tests that are a non-invasive way to look for the presence of liver disease (e.g., hepatitis in a blood donation) and to measure the severity and progression of an illness of the liver and its response to treatment.
+The designation "liver function tests" is somewhat misleading because most of these tests detect inflammation or damage to the liver; they do not actually explore the metabolic or secretory functions of liver bile.
+Such inflammation or lesions may be present even before the functions of the liver are affected.
+Liver function tests are blood tests that are a non-invasive way to check for liver disease (for example, hepatitis in a blood donation) and to measure the severity and progression of a disease of the liver and its response to treatment.

 - Assess the severity of a liver injury

-- Monitor the evolution of the liver disease and the response to a person's treatment
+- Monitor a person's progress in liver disease and response to treatment